Cambrian explosion: The Cambrian explosion as survivorship bias

 Budd and Mann suggested that the Cambrian explosion was the result of a type of survivorship bias called the "Push of the past".
 As groups at their origin tend to go extinct, it follows that any long-lived group would have experienced an unusually rapid rate of diversification early on, creating the illusion of a general speed-up in diversification rates.
 However, rates of diversification could remain at background levels and still generate this sort of effect in the surviving lineages.

 Possible causes

 Despite the evidence that moderately complex animals (triploblastic bilaterians) existed before and possibly long before the start of the Cambrian, it seems that the pace of evolution was exceptionally fast in the early Cambrian.
 Possible explanations for this fall into three broad categories: environmental, developmental and ecological changes.
-Any explanation must explain both the timing and magnitude of the explosion.
+Any explanation must explain both the timing and the magnitude of the explosion.

 Changes in the environment

 Increase in oxygen levels

 Earth's earliest atmosphere contained no free oxygen (O_{2}); the oxygen that animals breathe today, both in the air and dissolved in water, is the product of billions of years of photosynthesis.
 Cyanobacteria were the first organisms to evolve the ability to photosynthesize, introducing a steady supply of oxygen into the environment.
 Initially, oxygen levels did not increase substantially in the atmosphere.
 The oxygen quickly reacted with iron and other minerals in the surrounding rock and ocean water.
 Once a saturation point was reached for the reactions in rock and water, oxygen was able to exist as a gas in its diatomic form.
 Oxygen levels in the atmosphere increased substantially afterward.
 As a general trend, the concentration of oxygen in the atmosphere has risen gradually over about the last 2.5 billion years.

 Oxygen levels seem to have a positive correlation with diversity in eukaryotes well before the Cambrian period.
 The last common ancestor of all extant eukaryotes is thought to have lived around 1.8 billion years ago.
 Around 800 million years ago, there was a notable increase in the complexity and number of eukaryotes species in the fossil record.
 Before the spike in diversity, eukaryotes are thought to have lived in highly sulfuric environments.
 Sulfide interferes with mitochondrial function in aerobic organisms, limiting the amount of oxygen that could be used to drive metabolism.
 Oceanic sulfide levels decreased around 800 million years ago, which supports the importance of oxygen in eukaryotic diversity.
 The increased ventilation of the oceans by sponges, which had already evolved and diversified during the late Neoproterozoic, has been proposed to have increased the availability of oxygen and powered the Cambrian's rapid diversification of multicellular life.
 Molybdenum isotopes show that increases in biodiversity were strongly correlated with expansion of oxygenated bottom waters in the Early Cambrian, lending support for oxygen as a driver of the Cambrian evolutionary radiation.